 What is a credit ghost?

-Some individuals always get declined when applying for a loan in banks and other financial institutions.
+Some individuals always get declined when applying for a loan from banks and other financial institutions.
 It’s like nobody sees them as if their applications are like ghosts.

 Don’t get me wrong.
 Of course, there are various reasons why a loan application gets declined.
 But most banks and other legal lending companies will definitely look into the credit history.
 Having no credit history can be troublesome because they can’t evaluate your payment behavior.